whitfin/argle/README.md

 // optionalOptionsObject    - an object containing options
     // count                - the amount of arguments you desire (only useful with ...args syntax)
     // defaults             - a values list to shift with rather than 'undefined'
+    // match                - the number of matches to require (in a row) before shifting (defaults to 1)
 // detectionFunction        - a function which should return true when you've found your right-most argument
 ```